wangfowen/owenwangdotcom/_posts/2016-10-20-pathfinding-satisfaction.md

 But the problem I want to focus on is one I thought a lot about over the last
 year: figuring out what to do with my life.

+By thinking in terms of methodical searching for it, I find myself pushed to try new things, while also maintaining acceptance of what's good in my life.
+And when things get bad, it has helped me to ameliorate the situation.

 Generally when we look at search problems, we have one criteria to find the "best" for.
 In life, we care about many things: money, fame, love, happiness, etc. It's impossible to have it all: sometimes the increase of one comes at the